Wheelchair handball: History

 During the Coaching Symposium 1993 in Leipzig Germany the first Wheelchair handball game was played.
-12 years later during the IHF Symposuim for Coaches and Referees in Bangkok Thailand and one year later 2006 at the EHF Youth Handball Convention in Vienna Austria Wheelchair handball was presented.
+12 years later during the IHF Symposium for Coaches and Referees in Bangkok Thailand and one year later 2006 at the EHF Youth Handball Convention in Vienna Austria Wheelchair handball was presented.

 In October 2008 the EHF held the first seminar, in Vienna, Austria.

 Since 2009 the IHF is a full member of the International Paralympic Committee.

 In 2013 the first World Championship was held in and organized by Brazil, but not officially recognized by the IHF.
 Brazil won all categories.

-In February and March 2019 the IHF Executive Committee discussed Wheelchair handball and sendend letters to important bodies.
+In February and March 2019 the IHF Executive Committee discussed Wheelchair handball and sent letters to important bodies.
 In March the IHF Wheelchair Handball Working Group was established.

 On 26 October 2019 the first Meeting of IHF Wheelchair Handball Working Group was held.
 They planned the first Wheelchair Handball World Championship for 2021 during the 2021 World Women's Handball Championship.

 In January 2020 the IHF held the first seminar, in Basel, Switzerland.

 During the IHF Council Meeting No. 6 on 27 and 28 February 2020 in Cairo the IHF announced that there will be the first IHF Wheelchair Handball World Championship already in 2020.
 The IHF will add Wheelchair handball for the 2028 Summer Paralympics.
-But one of the requirement is that there were two world championships until 2022.
-24 nation and 3 continents has to play Wheelchair handball.
+But one of the requirements is that there were two world championships until 2022.
+24 nations across three continents had to play wheelchair handball.
 In 2023 the IPC Governing Board declined the application for 2028.

 Europe

-In 2005/06 people experimented with different variants of Wheelchair handball with the Austrian Wheelchair basketball team "Sitting bulls".
+In 2005/06 people experimented with different variants of wheelchair handball with the Austrian Wheelchair basketball team "Sitting bulls".

-In 2006 the demonstrated Wheelchair handball to the different national federations.
+In 2006, wheelchair handball was demonstrated to the different national federations.

 In 2008 a Wheelchair handball tournament was held in Vienna.

 Since 2015 four European Wheelchair Handball Nations' Tournaments were held.

 In 2020 the first EHF Wheelchair Handball European Championship was planned but later was cancelled due to the COVID-19 pandemic.
-In 2021 the next attempt will be started.
+In 2021, a new attempt was planned.